-The ETT helps to diagnose and assess the severity of ischaemic heart disease (sometimes called coronary heart disease or coronary artery disease).
+The ETT helps to diagnose and assess the severity of ischemic heart disease (sometimes called coronary heart disease or coronary artery disease).
 This disease is due to narrowing of the coronary arteries.
 It can cause angina (chest pains) and other problems.
 So, if you develop chest pains you may be advised to have an ETT to help to clarify the cause.

-If you already have ischaemic heart disease, the degree of abnormality on the ECG tracing from the ETT can give a good idea of the severity of the disease.
+If you already have ischemic heart disease, the degree of abnormality on the ECG tracing from the ETT can give a good idea of the severity of the disease.
 Therefore, ETT is often done to help to decide if you need further investigations or treatment.